microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 ### Post-Redirection Behavior

-Redirection is a terminal operation.
-After calling the method to redirect, there is nothing the app can do - regardless of whether the redirect succeeded or failed.
-In calling redirect, the app is saying that it cannot/will not handle this activation request - so even if the redirection fails, there's nothing this instance can or will do anyway.
-The platform will explicitly terminate an instance that has chosen to redirect.
+-   **Platform**: In the UWP implementation, redirection is a terminal operation: after calling the method to redirect, there is nothing the app can do - regardless of whether the redirect succeeded or failed.
+The platform therefore explicitly terminates an instance that has chosen to redirect.
 If redirection fails, the activation request fails.
 The UX is the same as an activation failure today.

+-   **Reunion**: The Reunion implementation is more flexible: redirection is not a terminal operation.
+    Partly this is because it is a lot more problematic to terminate a traditional unpackaged app than a UWP app.
+Partly it is because the app may wish to redirect a given activation request but then to continue activating the current instance anyway.
+This supports the case where an activation request is redirected to an instance that was already running: that instance could already be doing work, and may choose to  redirect the new request elsewhere.
+Even in the case where an instance was not already running prior to receiving the activation request, it might still want the option to choose for itself what happens next.

+    An activation request can be redirected multiple times - this leaves it open for the app to decide what makes sense for that app.
+That is, instance A could redirect to instance B, which in turn could redirect to instance C, and so on.
+This also allows for a circular redirection - and again, it is left open for the app to resolve circular redirections in whatever way it chooses.
+For example, to  resolve a circular redirection, an app instance could take note of the activation payload and match it against future activation requests.
+Or it could modify the payload when it redirects a request,  such that it can easily determine that this is a request it has already seen.

 ### Unregistering